thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 delete-dashboard-3:
     0:
         image: /images/user-guide/dashboards/managing-dashboard/delete-dashboard-6-pe.png
         title: 'Mark one or multiple dashboards you want to delete.
-Click on the trash bin icon in the top right corner;'
+Click on the "Trash" bin icon in the top right corner;'
     1:
         image: /images/user-guide/dashboards/managing-dashboard/delete-dashboard-7-pe.png
         title: 'Confirm deleting dashboards in the dialog box.'